hopebrooke/deepore-revised/README.md

 This is all handled by the functions for ease of use.
 All relevant functions take parameters: ModelType=3 or 11 or 12 (default); n=1 or 2 (default); properties = [list of indices of 30 properties] eg. [1,5,11,15,19], default is all 30.

-### Data
-- from deepore original
+## Subfolders
+**Data/ - ** This folder contains material data samples provided by the original DeePore project

-### Images
+#### Images
-- Contains first entry visualisation
-- Contains probability dist for single value for all 7 models
-- Contains reference/estimate plots for single value for all 7 models
-- Contains example for functions/distributions for all 7 models
+This folder contains the graphs generated for the evaluation of all seven models.
+Including probability distributions for single values, reference/estimate plots for single values and example reference/estimate plots for functions and distributions.

 ### Logs
 - creates training model logs, as models were trained in steps using reload, these logs are split over ultiple files for each model